Batch Change your BRAW Settings in one click in Premiere Pro

 With the release of BRAW Studio 2.6.0, you can now change the BRAW Setting when selecting multiple BRAW clips from the Source Settings in the BRAW Studio Panel !

 If you don't know yet the Source Settings from the BRAW Studio Panel, check this article !
+And If you are not familiar with BRAW Studio yet, check our introduction article !

 How does it work ?